-It is proposed that penalties may be deducted from the marks given by the Senior Demonstrator for the scientific reports, subject to approval by the Moderators.
+Penalties may be deducted from the marks given by the Senior Demonstrator for the scientific reports, subject to approval by the Moderators.
 These penalties will be incurred as a result of late submission in the absence of illness or other legitimate mitigating circumstances or other non-compliance of the rules given above.
-Details of these penalties will be circulated once they have been approved formally by the Teaching Committee.

-Cheating is a Proctorial Offence.
-Your practical reports are part of the University's examination system; any student caught copying another student's work will be considered by the Chair of Moderators and could be reported to the Proctors who have wide-ranging powers including the power to reduce the class of your degree.
+- 1. Cheating is a Proctorial Offence.
+Your practical reports are part of the University's examination system; any student caught copying another student's work will be reported to the Proctors who have wide-ranging powers including the power to reduce the class of your degree.
 For more information on the seriousness of plagiarism, see Section 14.
-Note that you will need to 'sign' an electronic Declaration of Authorship when submitting your reports (see sample at Appendix K) and all submitted reports will be scanned by plagiarism detection software.
+Note that you will need to 'sign' an electronic Declaration of Authorship when submitting your reports (see sample at Appendix K) and all submitted reports will be scanned by plagiarism detection software. - 2.
+Other penalties are imposed by recommending that the Moderators in Prelims deduct marks from those awarded by the SD, as listed below: - a) Starting an experiment without permission: